J-CF-Leung/Study_Vault/Physics/IB Physics/Introductory quantum mechanics.md

 - _Within the well_, the Schrödinger equation gives:
 $$\frac{d^2\psi}{dx^2}+\frac{2m(E-V_0)}{\hbar^2}\psi=0$$

+### Energy less than or equal to minimum potential
 - If $E<V_0$, then the wave function contains _real exponentials_
 - From the _boundary conditions_, the wave function _cannot exist_